Fictional brand: Finder-Spyder

 Finder-Spyder is a fictional Web search engine that appears in numerous television shows, used in the same manner as the fictitious 555 telephone number in TV and film.
 It has been called "an unofficial, open source stand-in for Google and its competitors" (used as a legality-free alternative to a brand-name product), and "the most popular search engine in the TV universe."
 Finder-Spyder appears as a top 10 pick in "best fictional brand" lists by various online media.

 Morley

 Morley is a fictional brand of cigarettes with packaging that resembles Marlboro cigarettes.
 The name "Morley" is a reference to "Marleys", a once-common nickname for Marlboro cigarettes.
 Television programs began using Morleys in an era where Tobacco companies were allowed to sponsor television shows and pay for product placement.
 If no company agreed on a deal for product placement, producers would use a non-branded product like the fictional Morleys.
 Morleys are produced by The Earl Hays Press, a Hollywood prop packaging service.

 Pear

-Sitcom shows on the TV channel Nickelodeon often parody tech company Apple and its products by using fake tech products from the fictional “Pear” company - such as the PearPhone (a parody of the iPhone) and the PearPad (a parody of the iPad).
+Kids sitcoms created by Dan Schneider on the TV channel Nickelodeon often parody the tech company Apple and its products by using fake tech products from the fictional "Pear" company, such as the PearPhone (a parody of the iPhone) and the PearPad (a parody of the iPad).
 These parodies would often appear in the Nickelodeon sitcoms iCarly, Victorious, Sam & Cat and Henry Danger.